xpack-dev-tools/qemu/DEVELOP.md

 Start the new `ubuntu.exe` (there is also a graphical shortcut).

 This step should [initialise the new distro](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro), and when completed, ask for the separate UNIX name.
-Any name is accepted, but to keep things consistent, preferably ue the same name as for Windows.
+Any name is accepted, but to keep things consistent, preferably use the same name as for Windows.

 When running on a VirtualBox VM, this step may apparently hang, so if the _Installation successful_ message does not arrive after a few minutes and the process uses almost no CPU, it probably did hang.
 In my case it helped to enter a space.